 Were you surprised?

-No. It was only afterwards, when everybody said, “Oh, gosh, you’re the first woman,” and this, that and the other, that I realized what I ahd done.
+No. It was only afterward, when everybody said, “Oh, gosh, you’re the first woman,” and this, that and the other, that I realized what I had done.
 Somehow it didn’t seem real because quite a lot of girls did compete and had done so in Britain for quite a long time.
-It was only when people started to talk about it a lot later that it set in.
+It was only when people started to talk about it a lot later than it set in.
 Being known as the Galloping Nurse was really much more of a story than the fact I was the first woman.
-The fact that I was training nurse competing was more interesting.
+The fact that I was a training nurse competing was more interesting.